ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 This section will explore `internal` and `external` messages in more detail.
 We’ll create and send these messages to the network, minimizing reliance on pre-built functions.

-To simplify this process, we’ll use a pre-built wallet.
-Here’s how to proceed:
+To carry out this process it is necessary to make use of a ready-made wallet to make the task easier.
+To accomplish this:

 1. Install the [wallet app](/v3/concepts/dive-into-ton/ton-ecosystem/wallet-apps) (e.g., Tonkeeper is used by the author)
-2. Switch the wallet app to v3r2 address version
+2. Switch wallet app to v3r2 address version
 3. Deposit 1 TON into the wallet
-4. Send the message to another address (you can send it to yourself, to the same wallet).
+4. Send the message to another address (you can send to yourself, to the same wallet).

 This way, the Tonkeeper wallet app will deploy the wallet contract, which we can use for the following steps.